 This is a basic instinct that we have evolved to help us cope with potentially dangerous situations and is known as the “fight or flight” response.
 However in modern life we can become stressed for many reasons other than impending danger and yet our bodies’ reaction is the same.
 With their pre-determined instincts, our bodies’ still prepare our minds in this instinctive way and give less priority to other, less urgent, functions.
 How Does Stress Affect Sleep?
 Stress can impact your life in many ways, including negatively affecting the quality of your sleep.

 Being active can boost your feel-good endorphins and distract you from daily worries.
+By Mayo Clinic Staff.
 Exercise, Stress, and the Brain.
 The Effects Of Stress On Eating Habits.
 University of GeorgiaUniversity Health Center.
 College students, like Americans overall, are sleeping less, and if you are like most college students, chances are you are not getting enough sleep.

 On average, most college students get 6 - 6.9 hours of sleep per night, and the college years are notoriously sleep-deprived due to an overload of activities.
-Recent research on college students and sleep indicates that insufficient sleep impacts our health, our moods, our GPA and our safety.
 Stress and Sleep.
 Younger Americans (Millennials and Gen Xers) report getting fewer hours of sleep per night on average, and are more likely than other adults to say they do not get good-quality sleep and have more trouble achieving their sleep goals.8 Younger adults are more likely to say they feel stressed by a lack of sleep (Millennials: 29 percent; Gen Xers: 23 percent) than Boomers (19 percent) and Matures (7 percent).

 Stressed is desserts spelled backwards.
 Untitled.
 Forbes Welcome.
 Exercising to relax.
 Rest and relaxation.